Skip to main content

 • Term: 48 months

-If that skidder is running through a full winter season under contract producing $40,000-$60,000 a month in gross revenue, the math works even at a 14% rate.
-The cost of not having the machine — lost revenue, lost contract position, lost credibility for next season's allocation — is almost always larger than the interest premium you pay for challenged-credit terms.
-Our payment calculator can help you model the specific deal.
+If that forwarder runs a full winter under contract producing $45,000–$65,000 a month in gross revenue, the math works even at 15 per cent.
+The cost of not having the machine — lost season, lost zone position with the shareholder, lost credibility for next year's allocation — is almost always larger than the interest premium on challenged-credit terms.
+Our payment calculator lets you model your actual numbers.

-Key takeaway: Challenged-credit Saskatchewan logging financing costs more than prime-credit financing, but the revenue a working machine generates under contract usually outpaces the rate premium by a wide margin.
-Run the math on your actual numbers, not on a hypothetical prime-credit scenario you cannot access today.
+Key takeaway: Challenged-credit Saskatchewan logging financing costs more, but the revenue a working machine generates under an FMA-shareholder contract usually outpaces the rate premium by a wide margin.
+Run the math on the deal you can actually access today, not on a prime-credit rate you cannot.

-A common Saskatchewan experience: an operator out of Hudson Bay, Meadow Lake, or Prince Albert walks a clean deal — solid machine, signed contract, real revenue — into a Regina or Saskatoon bank, waits two or three weeks, and gets declined.
-The same file, sent to a forestry-aware private lender, sometimes gets approved in a day or two.
-The mechanics underneath that gap are predictable.
+A common Saskatchewan experience: an operator out of Meadow Lake, Prince Albert, or Hudson Bay walks a clean deal — solid machine, signed shareholder agreement, real revenue — into a city bank, waits two or three weeks, and gets declined.
+The same file, sent to a forestry-aware private lender, sometimes funds in a day or two.
+The mechanics are predictable.

-Banks dislike stacked risk, and Saskatchewan forestry stacks three at once.
-Specialized collateral, challenged credit, and winter-dominant seasonal revenue are three risk factors that a generalist bank's underwriting model handles acceptably in isolation but that tip the file over the line when they stack.
-Forestry iron in Saskatchewan combines all three by default.
-The Indigenous-owned operator names that anchor a lot of provincial production add a fourth unfamiliar variable for any underwriter who has not seen them on a file before.
+Banks dislike stacked risk, and Saskatchewan forestry stacks it high.
+Specialized collateral, winter-concentrated revenue, remote northern operating areas, and fire-year volatility are factors a generalist model handles in isolation but that tip a file over the line when they stack — which in Saskatchewan forestry they do by default.
+The unfamiliar Indigenous-owned operator names add a variable the underwriter has never priced.

-The lender pool, not the deal, is what changes the answer.
-A $180,000 used skidder financed by a 625-score Saskatchewan operator working under a one-season cutting agreement can run through three different lender desks in the same week and come back with three different answers — declined at a major bank, priced punitively at a generalist finance company, and approved at workable challenged-credit terms by a forestry-aware specialty lender.
+The lender pool, not the deal, changes the answer.
+A $220,000 used forwarder, a 610-score operator, a one-season PA TSA agreement — that exact file can run through three desks in one week and come back declined at a bank, priced punitively at a generalist finance company, and approved at workable challenged-credit terms by a forestry-aware specialty lender.
 The deal does not change.
-The desk it lands on does.
-Knowing which desk to send it to is most of the value a broker provides.
+The desk does.
+Knowing which desk to send it to is most of what a broker provides.

 Strategies That Work on Saskatchewan Files